RonasIT/laravel-swagger/readme.md

  3. Descriptions from **Symfony\Component\HttpFoundation\Response::$statusTexts**

   Note about configs:
- - *auto-doc.route* - it's a route where will be located generated documentation
+ - *auto-doc.route* - it's a route for generated documentation
- - *auto-doc.basePath* - it's a route where located root of your api
+ - *auto-doc.basePath* - it's a root of your api root

 Also you can specify way to collect documentation by creating your custom data collector class.
+## Contributing

+Thank you for considering contributing to Laravel Swagger plugin!
+The contribution guide can be found in the [Contributing guide](CONTRIBUTING.md).
+## License

+Laravel Swagger plugin is open-sourced software licensed under the [MIT license](LICENSE).